 This was created at a party that I attended, which included an abnormally large concentration of poly math geeks who tried to count the number of people in the Squiggle at that moment.
 This formula is intended to give you the total number of all possible relationships for a group of any given size.
 Yes, there is a simpler formula of 2^n - n - 1 but I like the above formula better because it illustrates the complexity of multi-person relationships.
 Also, it looks great on a T-Shirt.
 Yes, t-shirt ... we're geeks.

 When a person is part of a multi-person romantic relationship structure, it is beneficial to remember just how many people are affected by that person.
 Even if you don't remember the actual number, remembering the idea of this formula and the intricacy of the network chart is helpful in keeping things in perspective.
-In any relationship, the strength of the overall group is highly dependent upon the strength of each individual pair, even (and especially!) the non-romantic pairs.
+In any relationship, the strength of the overall group is highly dependent upon the strength of each individual pair, even (and especially!) the non-romantic pairs - what Dr. Sheff calls the "Polyaffective Relationships".
 Each of these individuals affects everyone else, and can radically change the dynamics of all other relationships within the overall group including the overall group itself.
 Because of this, I often find when an individual does not consider how a new partner affects the existing partners, the entire group structure can implode rather spectacularly.